natcap/invest.users-guide/source/habitat_quality.rst

   * *NAME*: The name of each LULC

-  * *HABITAT*: Each LULC type is assigned a habitat score (Hj in the equations above), from 0 to 1.
+  * *HABITAT*: Each LULC type is assigned a habitat score (:math:`H_j` in the equations above), from 0 to 1.
 If you want to simply classify each LULC as habitat or not without reference to any particular species group then use 0s and 1s where a 1 indicates habitat.
 Otherwise, if sufficient information is available on a species group's habitat preferences, assign the LULC a relative habitat suitability score between 0 and 1 where 1 indicates the highest habitat suitability.
 For example, a grassland songbird may prefer a native prairie habitat above all other habitat types (prairie is given a "HABITAT" score of 1 for grassland birds), but will also use a managed hayfield or pasture if prairie is not available (managed hayfield and pasture are given a "HABITAT" score of 0.5 for grassland birds).

   * *L_THREAT1, L_THREAT2*, etc.: The relative sensitivity of each habitat type to each threat.
 You will have as many columns named like this as you have threats, and the "_THREAT1", "_THREAT2" etc portions of the column names must match row names in the "Threat data" table noted above.
 Values range from 0 to 1, where 1 represents high sensitivity to a threat and 0 represents no sensitivity.
 Note: Even if the LULC is not considered habitat, do not leave its sensitivity to each threat as Null or blank, instead enter a 0 and the model will convert it to NoData.